Ana Vrljić

-Ana Vrljić ([âna ʋr̩̂ːʎitɕ, ǎː-]; born 1 August 1984) is an inactive professional Croatia tennis player.
+Ana Vrljić ([âna ʋr̩̂ːʎitɕ, ǎː-]; born 1 August 1984) is a retired Croatia tennis player.

 Vrljić has won four singles and eleven doubles titles on the ITF Women's Circuit.
 On 24 June 2013, she reached her highest singles ranking of world No. 180.
 On 26 August 2013, she peaked at No. 149 in the doubles rankings.

 Playing for Croatia Fed Cup team, Vrljić has a win–loss record of 4–3.

 Tennis career

 She started playing tennis at the age of four, her favorite surface is hardcourt.
 At the Mediterranean Games, she won the silver medal in women's doubles along with Matea Mezak.

 Vrljić made it to the quarterfinals of the 2010 Swedish Open, defeating Angelique Kerber and Arantxa Rus but she lost to Gisela Dulko.